michaelko92/cmsc388T-web-template/README.md

 [Terpconnect](https://terpconnect.umd.edu/~mikeko/)

-Changed the colors of the page.

-Changed the header to Green, footer to blue
+Changed the header to pink, footer to blue

-The colors of the github and linked in are in white, so you need to hover over them to see.